MaciekTalaska/PatriciaSQL/README.md

 Icons used:
 -----------

-App icon (temporary) is taken from [ICONFINDER](https://www.iconfinder.com).
+App icon is taken from [ICONFINDER](https://www.iconfinder.com).
 The icon used is slightly modified [icon](https://www.iconfinder.com/icons/3876341/data_database_extension_file_sql_icon) which is part of [File Extensions Vol 1](https://www.iconfinder.com/iconsets/file-extension-vol-1) iconset.
-Please note, that this icon is being used temporary, until I get an icon made especially for PatriciaSQL.
+Author of the app icon is: [Ravindra Kalkani](https://www.iconfinder.com/UN-icon) Please note, that this icon is being used temporarily - until I get an icon made especially for PatriciaSQL.
-Author of the app icon is: [Ravindra Kalkani](https://www.iconfinder.com/UN-icon)

 Status bar icons are free [Font Awesome](https://fontawesome.com/icons?d=gallery&m=free) icons.
-Font awesome license: https://fontawesome.com/license No changes were made to Font Awesome icons.
+Font awesome license: https://fontawesome.com/license

+No changes were made to Font Awesome icons.

 To my best knowledge both Font Awesome, and the icon I found on IconFinder are free to use for OpenSource projects.
-If I am mistaken, please let me know.
+If I am mistaken - let me know, please.

 Disclaimer:
 --------------